Sanskruti88/Naive_Classifiaction/README.md

 # Naive_Classifiaction

-To run the code download the notebook
+To run the code download the notebook.
+For dataset you can download any dataset from kaggle.